badbsallyy/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/Hermetic_Pythagoras_Model/GEOMETRIA_NOVA_Continuum/Modul 04 — Rainbow Bridge XX → XXVI/readme.md

 bridging the universal constant of light with the internal rhythm of awareness.
 Each color domain (XX → XXVI) unfolds as a **self-similar octave**,
 reflecting the *law of harmonic recursion*.

 ---

+## 🌌 Section F – Bridge to Prism Vault Continuum

+The Rainbow Bridge dissolves into the **Prism Vault**,
+where color becomes structure and structure becomes consciousness.
+This marks the entry into **Module 05**,
+in which light refraction is no longer external but *self-referential*:
+the geometry perceives itself.

+> *“When light bends into itself, awareness finds its mirror.”*

+---